kowainik/org/style-guide.md

     deriving anyclass (FromJSON, ToJSON)
 ```

-Constructor fields should be strict unless there is an explicit reason to make
+Constructor fields should be strict, unless there is an explicit reason to make
 them lazy.
-This helps to avoid space leaks and gives the error instead of the warning
+This helps to avoid space leaks and gives you an error instead of a warning
-when you forgot to initialize some fields.
+incase you forget to initialize some fields.

 ```haskell
 -- + Good